researched and compiled by Rianna Vande Vusse, abridged by Henning Mueller-Rech

 6. The World Cat Federation (WCF) and its Maine Coon Cat Breed Standard

 The WCF, which according to its website currently comprises over 280 individual organizations and clubs worldwide, also recognized the Maine Coon immediately after its foundation in 1988.
 When it split from FIFe, the standards of FIFe - and partly those of CFA - were adopted.
 The Maine Coon was therefore first judged according to the old FIFe standard 13MC in the emerging and growing WCF.
 In the meantime there is of course its own standard.
 How its history looks like in detail is difficult to determine since the information of the WCF flows very sparsely.
 There was a change in 2010 but the extreme ear level was probably already fixed then.
 What the standard looked like before, when it was written, when "these ears" came in and how many changes there were is obviously not even known to veteran representatives of the association anymore.
 In my memory, however, the Maine Coons in the WCF were always more "old-fashioned" in type than those of FIFe and TICA - until the "new German lines" and in their wake the Russian Coons suddenly "took the reins".
-So it is really conceivable, if not probable, that the WCF changed directly from the old standard 13MC to a new one, which already contained these extreme ears.
+So it is really imaginable, if not probable, that the WCF changed directly from the old standard 13MC to a new one, which already contained these extreme ears.
 That must have been after 2000, because only after that the extreme ears appeared in the breed so massive that they could be reflected in standards.
-At the moment this is written down as follows:
+Until end of January 2021 it was written down as follows:

 The large to very large cat has a muscular, elongated and broad body.